-Motivation is important for each phase of this virtual fundraising campaign.
-The participant must feel inspired to share the walk-a-thon campaign page with their network and also to continue sharing over the duration of the campaign.
-To help foster excitement, report real-time progress with a fundraising thermometer on each donation page.
-As each participant prepares for the walk-a-thon, they’ll be able to track their individual fundraising efforts and see the performance of the whole campaign.
+Keeping participants engaged and motivated is important for each phase of this fundraising campaign.
+The participant must feel inspired to share the fun run campaign page with their friends and family and continue sharing over the duration of the campaign.
+Using your fundraising software, report real-time progress with a fundraising thermometer via your social media pages or school website.
+Each participant can then track their individual fundraising efforts and see the performance of the whole campaign.

 4. Choose simple and intuitive fundraising software.

-Whether you’re a nonprofit organization planning your next campaign or a PTA member preparing for your annual fundraiser, it’s almost certain your efforts will be virtual.
-Digital fundraisers are cost-effective, accessible, and highly engaging, so they will likely continue long after the pandemic is over.
-With these tips in mind, you’ll be able to elevate your virtual fundraiser and achieve your revenue goals.
-Best of luck!
+Whether you’re a high school sports team planning your next campaign or a PTA member preparing for your school’s annual fundraiser, it’s almost certain that some part of your fundraising efforts will take place online.
+Digital fundraisers are cost-effective, accessible, and highly engaging, and they allow you to reach supporters far beyond your local area through your school website and social media pages.
+With these tips in mind, you’ll be able to elevate your digital fundraiser and achieve your revenue goals.

 Author: Brad Dowhaniuk

 Brad Dowhaniuk is the co-founder of 99Pledges, which provides schools and teams with an easy-to-use, web-based fundraising solution to manage and drive success in Fun Runs, jog-a-thons, baseball hit-a-thons, and much more.